smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.2.1.
 Receiving an HLP packet that is "intermediate"
 '''''''''''''''''''''''''''''''''''''''''''''''''''''

 An UP packet is formed wherein HLP packet becomes a payload data, and a header contains flags regarding the position of the packet in chain ("is-first" flag is not set, "is-last" is not set) and the packet PPID that is equal to LSPID.
-The UP packet is saved as LSP.
+SAGDP requests a new Packet ID; sets PSPIDR to a current value of LSPIDR; and sets both lower and upper bound of LSPIDR to the received Packet ID (note that the upper bound of LSPIDR serves as a last sent packet ID and can be used when necessary as such).
 Timer is set to RSP.
 The UP packet is sent to the underlying protocol.
-SAGDP changes its state to "wait-PID".
+SAGDP changes its state to "wait-remote".

 5.2.2.
 Receiving an HLP packet that is "terminating"
 ''''''''''''''''''''''''''''''''''''''''''''''''''''

 An UP packet is formed wherein HLP packet becomes a payload data, and a header contains flags regarding the position of the packet in chain ("is-first" flag is not set, "is-last" is not set) and the packet PPID that is equal to LSPID.
+SAGDP requests a new Packet ID; sets PSPIDR to a current value of LSPIDR; and sets both lower and upper bound of LSPIDR to the received Packet ID (note that the upper bound of LSPIDR serves as a last sent packet ID and can be used when necessary as such).
+Timer is set to RSP.
 The UP packet is sent to the underlying protocol.
-SAGDP changes its state to "idle".
+SAGDP changes its state to "wait-remote".

 5.2.3.
 Receiving a UP packet with flag "Resent-Packet"
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

 The packet is ignored.
 SAGDP does not change its state.

 5.2.4.
-Receiving an HLP packet that is "first"; or an UP packet with flag "New-Packet"; or Receiving PID; or Receiving a request to resend LSP
+Receiving an HLP packet that is "first"; or an UP packet; or Receiving a request to resend LSP
-''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 TODO: pls check that the intended meaning didn't change